simsimi/workshop-site-pages/document/190410/en.md

 - `suppress_ko_person_name` : Control the exposure of a Korean person's name in response.
 This is only usable when `lang` is `ko`. (`R`: Filters out most common names)

+#### Utilize Teach API

+- `teach_api_key` : Enter the API key of the Teach API project you want to utilize, and then taught talksets will be answered first.
+If there is no talksets related to the utext, you will get the same result as you didn't include `teach_api_key` parameter.
+If the taught talkset is answered, it does not work with other response control and additional information parameters.

+- `teach_key` : Only talksets correspond to the teach_key you entered when you used Teach API can be answered.
+If you want answers regardless of the teach_key, you don't have to include the parameter.
+If none of the talksets correspond to the teach_key entered, you will get the same result as you didn't include `teach_api_key` parameter.

 ## Request Additional Information